How SMEs can use white papers to build authority and generate leads

 To really maximise your investment in your report, you need to publicise it and repurpose specific insights and chapters far and wide.
 That way, you’ll receive more value for money for your white paper costs.
 By collating a comprehensive marketing campaign, you’ll know you’ve done everything you can to drive awareness of your report.

-When I’m working with clients on their white papers, my work isn’t finished when I’ve submitted the final written report.
+When I’m working with clients on their white paper marketing, my work isn’t finished when I’ve submitted the final written report.

 You deserve more than that.